qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The attribute window will appear, allowing you to enter the information for the new feature.
 Figure_edit_2_ shows setting attributes for a fictitious new river in Alaska.
-In the :guilabel:`Digitizing` tab under the :menuselection:`Settings --> Options` menu, you can also activate |checkbox|
+In the :guilabel:`Digitizing` menu under the :menuselection:`Settings --> Options` menu, you can also activate |checkbox|
 :guilabel:`Suppress attributes pop-up windows after each created feature`
 |checkbox| :guilabel:`Reuse last entered attribute values`.